There are actually two important questions here.

-This is one spot where no matter how many toys they do or don’t have and no matter what scares them, they can always feel safe and secure.
+This gives them one spot where no matter how many toys they do or don’t have, and no matter what scares them, they can always feel safe and secure.

-You can opt for the washable hanging dens that are softer materials or have a wood den down below in the cage resting on the bottom.
+You can opt for the washable hanging dens that are made from softer materials or have a wood den down below in the cage resting on the bottom.

-Either way, I guarantee that your chinchilla will spend a lot of time in them and ensures that you never have a chinchilla feeling that they have nowhere that they can hide or feel safe.
+Either way, I guarantee that your chinchilla will spend a lot of time in them.
+And they ensure that you never have a chinchilla feeling that they have nowhere they can hide or feel safe.

-My chinchilla spends hours everyday sleeping inside of these enclosures or hiding boxes.
+My chinchilla spends hours everyday sleeping inside these enclosures or hiding boxes.

 Here is my post detailing the need for a nest box and the best nest boxes you should be considering.

-However, the fun they have with their dust bath when they are out of their cage is a lot of fun to watch and necessary to keep that fur looking at it’s best.
+However, the fun they have with their dust bath when they are out of their cage is a lot of fun to watch.
+And it’s necessary to keep that fur looking its best.

 Be sure to have one ready.